American Indian Law Program

 The 54th Algonquian Conference - October 20-23, 2022

-EVENT: Stories From The Euchee Reservation (3/14/2022) (PAST)
+Stories From The Euchee Reservation - March, 14, 2022

-Former Muscogee (Creek) Nation Judge Gregory Bigler will be reading excerpts from his upcoming book, Stories From The Euchee Reservation, a reflection on traditional and modern stories from the Euchee Reservation.
-This event will be hybrid, with in-person attendance in the Wolf Law Garden Level Conference Room and virtual attendance in the AILP Zoom room, CU.LAW/AILP.
+Former Muscogee (Creek) Nation Judge Gregory Bigler read excerpts from his upcoming book, Stories From The Euchee Reservation, a reflection on traditional and modern stories from the Euchee Reservation.
+Presented by the American Indian Law Program and the Center for Native American and Indigenous Studies at the University of Colorado Boulder.

 The American Indian Law Program will be hosting a virtual Information Session covering important details about the Graduate Certificate in American Indian Law that can be earned alongside your Juris Doctor.
-AILP Director Kristen Carpenter, Professor S. James Anaya, Visiting Professor Chase Velasquez, and Program Fellow Kevin Miller (c/o '20) will explain the registration process, requirements for earning the Certif icate, how the Certificate sets candidates apart during job searches, and answering questions from attendees.
+AILP Director Kristen Carpenter, Professor S. James Anaya, Visiting Professor Chase Velasquez, and Program Fellow Kevin Miller (c/o '20) will explain the registration process, requirements for earning the Certificate, how the Certificate sets candidates apart during job searches, and answering questions from attendees.

-Indigenous Peoples and Climate Change: Preparing for COP26 was a Zoom event featuring Fawn Sharp (National Congress of American Indians President), Kim Gottschalk (Native American Rights Fund Staff Attorney), and Andrea Carmen (International Indian Treaty Council President) to discuss the annual United Nations Climate Change Summit COP26 in Glasgow on Oct.
+A Zoom event featuring Fawn Sharp (National Congress of American Indians President), Kim Gottschalk (Native American Rights Fund Staff Attorney), and Andrea Carmen (International Indian Treaty Council President) to discuss the annual United Nations Climate Change Summit COP26 in Glasgow on Oct.
 31 - Nov.
 12, 2021.

 To view the recording of this panel, please click here.